-A Simple Guide to Private Browsing
+A Simple Guide to Private Browsing in 2020

 Private browsing should be a top concern for Internet users.
 Most browsers have a built-in privacy feature that is good for several reasons.
 Additionally,there are steps you can take to ensure a safe and private online experience.

 25 February, 2020 | Posted by:

 Remember that lyric from “Mo Money, Mo Problems” (1997) by the Notorious B.I.G.?
 “Federal agents mad 'cause I'm flagrant.
 Tap my cell and the phone in the basement...”
 Biggie warned us.
 Try something for me.
 Are you alone right now – away from prying eyes?
 Good.
 Now take a deep breath.
 You feel that?
 That’s called privacy.
 Enjoy it while you can.
 Privacy is so scarce in this digital age that we must take special measures to safeguard it, not least of all while on our Internet browsers.
 The latest browsers, like UC Browser Mini, typically have built-in private browsing capabilities, but is that enough to protect your info?
 Here is what you need to know about keeping your browsing sessions private.

 Google Chrome has Incognito.
 Internet Explorer has InPrivate mode.
 UC Browser Mini is the latest trending browser.
 Its small file size is intended for users with limited phone storage space and processing power.
 It also has a private browsing mode.
 These types of built-in privacy safeguards are good for several reasons.

 Ever been to the computer section at Best Buy and toyed with one of the devices, only to find that some schmuck left his Facebook or email account up?
 Private browsing ensures that you never become that guy.